Data Processing Agreement (DPA) — Tosvi

 FrequencyContinuous, for the duration of the Studio's use of the Service

-Nature of processingStorage, retrieval, display, rectification, deletion, export, and document generation
+Nature of processingStorage, retrieval, display, rectification, deletion, export, bulk import of client and service-catalogue lists, recording and evidencing of client consents, and document generation

 PurposeProviding the Service on the Studio's instructions